 Social facilitation, also known as the audience effect, refers to the idea that an individual’s performance of a task improves in the presence of others or when the person is being watched instead of being alone.
-This theory also states that if the task is more complex, or the individual has no experience with it, then there will be decreased performance and efficacy with more chances of error, a concept that is known as the Yerkes Dodson Law.
-There are three theories of social facilitation.
+This theory also states that if the task is more complex, or the individual has no experience with it, then there will be decreased performance and efficacy with more chances of error Error Refers to any act of commission (doing something wrong) or omission (failing to do something right) that exposes patients to potentially hazardous situations.
+Disclosure of Information, a concept that is known as the Yerkes Dodson Law.
+There are three theories of social facilitation:

 The individual becomes active in the presence of others, allowing for the performance of previously rehearsed tasks.
 Several hypotheses have been tested under this theory, including alertness, monitoring, and challenge hypotheses.